-Words of the Week: for, was
+Words of the Week: all, will

 We continue to practice the letter names, pictures to help us remember and sounds.
 We practice sky writing and writing the letters on our own.
 We discussed how some letters we have learned are vowels, meaning they make special sounds.

-*Saying, drawing, and writing a whole story
+*Saying, drawing, and writing 3 or more steps